Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Preliminaries

 When we restrict to internally closed sets of matchings, one direction of Lemma~\ref{lem:internally-stable-are-stable} can be strengthened.

-\begin{lemma} Let $T$ be an instance of the roommate problem, $\M'\subseteq \M(T)$ and $\tilde{T}=\cup\{M|M\in \M'\}$.
-If $\M'$ is internally closed, then $\M'=\Ss(\tilde{T})$. \end{lemma} \begin{proof}
+\begin{lemma} Let $T$ be an instance of the roommate problem, $\M'\subseteq \M(T)$ and $\widetilde{T}=\cup\{M|M\in \M'\}$.
+If $\M'$ is internally closed, then $\M'=\Ss(\widetilde{T})$. \end{lemma} \begin{proof}

-${\cal M}'\subseteq {\cal S}(\tilde T)$ follows by Lemma~\ref{lem:internally-stable-are-stable} and by the fact than internally closed sets are internally stable.
-Conversely, we claim that a matching $M \in {\cal S}(\tilde{T})$ also belongs to ${\M'}$.
-Indeed, $M$ is not blocked by any matching from $\M' \subseteq \Ss(\tilde{T})$ by definition of stability.
-Moreover, $M$ does not block any matching from ${\M'}\subseteq {\cal S}(\tilde{T})$, again by definition of stability.
+${\cal M}'\subseteq {\cal S}(\widetilde T)$ follows by Lemma~\ref{lem:internally-stable-are-stable} and by the fact than internally closed sets are internally stable.
+Conversely, we claim that a matching $M \in {\cal S}(\widetilde{T})$ also belongs to ${\M'}$.
+Indeed, $M$ is not blocked by any matching from $\M' \subseteq \Ss(\widetilde{T})$ by definition of stability.
+Moreover, $M$ does not block any matching from ${\M'}\subseteq {\cal S}(\widetilde{T})$, again by definition of stability.
 So $M\in \overline{\M'}=\M'$, where the equality follows by definition of internally closed. \end{proof}

-Because of Lemma~\ref{lem:from-internally-closed-to-edges}, we can succinctly represent any internally closed set of matchings $\M'$ via a subtable $\tilde{T}$ of $T$ such that $\M'={\cal S}(\tilde{T})$.
+Note that the converse of Lemma~\ref{lem:from-internally-closed-to-edges} is, in general, not true: there are stable subtables $\widetilde T$ of $T$ such that ${\cal S}(\widetilde T)$ is not internally closed.
+Because of Lemma~\ref{lem:from-internally-closed-to-edges}, we can however succinctly represent any internally closed set of matchings $\M'$ via a subtable $\widetilde{T}$ of $T$ such that $\M'={\cal S}(\widetilde{T})$.
 Note that the function from subtables to internally closed sets of matching becomes one to one if we restrict to subtables $\cup\{M|M\in \mathcal{M}'\}$, for ${\cal M}'$ looping over all internally closed sets of matchings.
-Observe moreover that the representation of internally closed sets of matchings as sets of stable matchings implies that they inherit structural and algorithmic properties of stable matchings.
+Observe moreover that the representation of internally closed sets of matchings as sets of stable matchings implies that they inherit structural and algorithmic properties of the latter.
 This mapping also implies that the number of internally closed sets of matchings is upper bounded by a singly exponential function in the number of the agents.